Tesamorelin: Stabilized GHRH — Complete Analysis

 High evidencePrimary approved indication.
 Phase III trials (Falutz et al., NEJM 2007; N=412) demonstrated –15.2% reduction in visceral fat (assessed by DEXA) with Tesamorelin 2 mg/day SC versus placebo after 26 weeks.
 No significant change in subcutaneous fat.
 Approved for HIV+ adults on antiretroviral therapy with abdominal fat accumulation.

-Cognition and Executive Function (emerging research)
+Cognition and Alzheimer's Disease (emerging research)

 Body Composition and Metabolic Syndrome (off-label)